A guide to the conveyancing timeline

-Buying or selling a property can be a complicated and lengthy process.
+Buying or selling a home can be a complicated and lengthy process.
 With different steps, stages and people involved, it is a good idea to familiarise yourself with how the Conveyancing process works.

-To help you, we have prepared a step-by-step guide below to help explain the Conveyancing process for a typical property sale and purchase transaction.
+To help you, we have prepared a step-by-step guide of the Conveyancing process for a typical property sale and purchase transaction.

 Conveyancing process for buying a house

 Once your offer has been agreed on a property, we recommend your first step is to instruct an expert Conveyancing solicitor, preferably one that offers fixed Conveyancing fees.
 They will then send initial forms for you to complete, including identification requirements.
 Your solicitor will also request payment for searches to be carried out on the purchase property.

 Care should be taken when choosing a solicitor.
 Simply picking the cheapest conveyancing quote is a recipe for disaster.
 It is important that you instruct a solicitor who specialises in property and has an established track record in Conveyancing.
 For most people their house is the biggest asset they will ever own, so it is vital to have a specialist solicitor dealing with this for you.

 Your solicitor will request the contract from your seller’s solicitor, who will proceed with drawing it up.
 This will include any issues raised in the documents, any discounts applicable and all of the forms that the seller has completed.